 Sharing my author journey...

-When you are new to your author career, as I am, it’s a good idea to take the time to figure out how you work.
-What working conditions yield the best results?
-What challenges do you face?
-How can you overcome them?
-For example, I have trouble compartmentalizing.
-I can’t live in my head when I’m living in my body.
-So when I’m living a socially engaged week—like this one—I find it hard to focus on my manuscripts.
-Does this mean I lay my pen down?
-No. I keep writing.
-But I write articles for my blog instead of narration; emails instead of dialogue.
-It’s all writing.
-It all helps improve my craft.
-And, I firmly believe, to have a fulfilling career you need to have a fulfilling life.
+When you are starting your author career, as I am, it’s important to take the time to understand how you work best.
+Consider the working conditions that yield the best results for you.
+What challenges do you encounter, and how can you overcome them?
+For instance, I struggle with compartmentalizing my thoughts.
+When I’m engaged socially, like in the past week, I find it difficult to focus on my manuscripts.
+Does this mean I stop writing?
+No, I continue to write, but I shift my focus.
+I work on articles for my blog instead of narrative pieces and compose emails rather than dialogue.
+All of this is still writing and contributes to honing my craft.
+I firmly believe that to have a fulfilling career, you must also lead a fulfilling life.

 This all changed this morning at 6 AM when I wrote a new scene.
 Hurray!
 I wonder if justifying my inability to write freed me up to write?